-Estimates produced for Military Construction-funded - Army (MCA) projects at this maturation, must still be in the format of the DD 1391, as the initial ENG 3086 must be produced and entered into the PAX system by the district cost engineer.
-The AE will work with the district cost engineer so that this initial 3086 can be reviewed by HQUSACE for the ongoing programming effort.
+Estimates produced for Military Construction-funded - Army projects at this maturation must still be in the format of the DD 1391, as the final ENG 3086 must be produced and entered into the PAX system by the district cost engineer.
+Contingency calculated in the CSRA will be included and this estimate will be used to update the programmed amount (PA).